What do you think of when you hear the term Business Intelligence?

 Well you’re on the right track.
 Kind of.
 The concept of Business Intelligence (abbreviated to BI) refers to the many tools and technologies that help you analyse business data.
 This could be from anything like trends to statistics.

-In this article, we’re going to tackle the world of Business Intelligence in more detail, through a concise cheat sheet you can take with you anywhere.
+In this article, we’re going to tackle the world of Business Intelligence in 2019 in more detail, through a concise cheat sheet you can take with you anywhere.

-Depending on the framework of the program, Business Intelligence tools are designed to collect data over time.
-It doesn’t tell you what to do or what you need to do.
-It tells you what was happening in your company against what is happening in your company.
+Depending on the framework of the program, Business Intelligence tools are designed to collect, analyse and display data over time.
+A BI tool doesn’t tell you what to do or what you need to do.
+But it tells you what has happened in your company in the past and what is happening right now.

-By looking at past and current data obtained, you can then decide on what to prioritise—be it improving customer experience by reducing the minutes it takes to action a request or which room in your building needs the most improvement due to overuse.
+By looking at past and current data, you can then decide on what to prioritise—be it improving customer experience by reducing the minutes it takes to action a request or optimising your workforce by deploying staff most efficiently.

 What’s great about BI is its versatility and convenience, as tools often pool all this data into one main dashboard for you to use.
 Neat, right?

 What About an Example?